 Sunday, March 24, 2019

 Music & More’s eleventh season kicks off with a special ukulele concert and workshop event, “Uke Can’t Play Ukes Without U”, presented by world renowned ukulele master Jumpin’ Jim Beloff and joined by his wife Leapin’ Liz.
-The ukulele fun is set for Sunday, March 24, 2019 starting with the workshop at 2:00pm for non-players and beginners, followed by the concert at 3:45pm featuring Jumpin’ Jim, his wife Leapin’ Liz, and a bass accompanist.
+The ukulele fun is set for Sunday, March 24, 2019 starting with the workshop at 2:00pm for non-players and beginners (see important details below), followed by the concert at 3:45pm featuring Jumpin’ Jim, his wife Leapin’ Liz, and a bass accompanist.
 Attendees with ukuleles will have the opportunity to join in on several songs during the concert.
 The workshop will last for approximately 90 minutes and with just a few simple chords and basic strumming patterns, you will be playing popular tunes and fun songs on the ukulele in no time with skilled teacher Jumpin’ Jim.
 After the workshop there will be a short intermission followed by the concert.

 - $30 (plus processing fees) for adults;